Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 learned motor performance it can be oral, verbal, or developmental.
 Children with apraxia have problems saying sounds,

-for speech.
-The child knows what he or she wants to say, but his/her brain has difficulty coordinating the muscle
+speech.
+The child knows what he or she wants to say, but his/her brain has difficulty coordinating the muscle movements

-movements necessary to say those words.
-Apraxia is caused by an injury or accident to the area of the brain
+necessary to say those words.
+Apraxia is caused by an injury or accident to the area of the brain responsible for performing

-responsible for performing these acts, apraxia may or may not exist with a language disorder and can affect any part of
+these acts, apraxia may or may not exist with a language disorder and can affect any part of the body.

-pharynx (the canal that connects the mouth and nasal passages with the esophagus), tongue, or cheeks.
-Reflexive or
+(the canal that connects the mouth and nasal passages with the esophagus), tongue, or cheeks.
+Reflexive or automatic

-automatic function is intact, but the person is usually unable to carry out specific directions when asked.
-For example
+function is intact, but the person is usually unable to carry out specific directions when asked.
+For example the child may

 Verbal apraxia is defined as difficulty executing the appropriate movements for speech when paralysis, weakness, or

-impairments may lead to the lack, alteration, or substitute of certain sounds.
-Mistakes seem to increase as the length of
+may lead to the lack, alteration, or substitute of certain sounds.
+Mistakes seem to increase as the length of the word or

-the word or sound become difficult, and initiating speech can be almost impossible.
-Repetition of phrases may be
+sound become difficult, and initiating speech can be almost impossible.
+Repetition of phrases may be inconsistent and overall

 Symptoms may include difficulty initiating speech, difficulty sequencing speech sounds, and oral struggle behaviors.